OFI Policies

 Conference therefore calls on the Scottish Government to ensure equal access to NHS funded fertility treatments for parents who are unable to carry a child for themselves, once legal reform has taken place.

-A Strategy for Ending Intimate and Sexual Violence Against Men and Boys
+3. A Strategy for Ending Intimate and Sexual Violence Against Men and Boys (passed by the SNP)

 Conference notes the recent publication of a report from Glasgow Caledonian University showing that one in four gay and bisexual men in Scotland have experienced intimate partner violence, and that research by Survivors UK and Galop have found that over half of gay, bisexual, or trans men have experienced some form of sexual assault.